actions-workshop/actions-workshop/docs/004-security.md

     git push -u origin add-vulnerability
     ```

-5. Open a pull-request for your branch<br/>
+5. Open a pull request for your branch.
-    *If you don't know how to open a pull request, you can pick your favorite way and follow allong with our [docs on Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=cli)*
+    *If you're unfamiliar with how to open a pull request, choose your preferred method and refer to our [documentation on creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=cli)*.

-6. By opening a pull-request, you will trigger the `Dependency Review` workflow - but it will fail due to the newly introduced vulnerability.
-As we have set the `comment-summary-in-pr` option to `true`, the action will conveniently comment on the pull-request with a summary of the vulnerabilities it found:
+6. By opening a pull request, you will trigger the `Dependency Review` workflow.
+However, it will fail due to the newly introduced vulnerability.
+Since we set the `comment-summary-in-pr` option to `true`, the action will conveniently comment on the pull request with a summary of the vulnerabilities it found.
     ![Screenshot of the pull request comment with the vulnerability summary](images/004/dependency_review_pr_comment.png)

-    Alternatively, you can also view the summary in the workflow-run's dashboard by clicking on the **Details** link next to the failed check and then navigate to the workflows **Summary**:
+    Alternatively, you can also view the summary in the workflow run's dashboard.
+Click on the **Details** link next to the failed check, and then navigate to the workflow's **Summary**:

     ![Screenshot of the failed Dependency Review check](images/004/failed_dependency_review.png)

     ![Screenshot of the dependency review summary](images/004/dependency_review_summary.png)

-Inspect the Links in the summary - they will take you directly to the advisory on GitHub, where you can find more information about the vulnerability and how to fix it.
+Inspect the links in the summary.
+They will direct you to the advisory on GitHub, where you can find more details about the vulnerability and recommendations for remediation.

+> **Note**
-**You can try to fix the vulnerability by upgrading to the patched version of lodash.
-However, this is not required to continue with the workshop, so you can also just leave the pull request as it is as a reference for you!**
+You have the option to fix the vulnerability by upgrading to the patched version of lodash.
+This step is not mandatory to proceed with the workshop, so you can keep the pull request as a reference if you prefer.

-In the Dependency Review Action summary, you might also have seen something about licenses - if you are interested in that, you can read all about it and how to configure it in the [Dependency Review Action Readme](https://github.com/actions/dependency-review-action).
+In the Dependency Review workflow summary, there might also be mentions of licenses.
+If that piques your interest, you can delve deeper by reading the [dependency review action README](https://github.com/actions/dependency-review-action).

-## 2. Add Code Scanning with CodeQL
+## 2. Add code scanning with CodeQL

-Now let's add a second security feature to our repository: CodeQL.
-CodeQL is GitHub's Static Code Analysis tool - meaning can automatically scan your source code for possible insecure code snippets and vulnerabilities.
+Now, let's integrate another security feature into our repository: CodeQL.
+CodeQL is GitHub's static code analysis tool.
+It can automatically scan your source code for vulnerabilities.

-It does so by first loading your code into a database and then running a set of pre-defined queries against it.
-These queries are written in a custom query language called CodeQL and are stored in the official [CodeQL repository](https://github.com/github/codeql).
-This also means that, whenever new queries are added, you can automatically profit from them.
+It achieves this by first loading your code into a database and then executing a set of predefined queries against that database.
+These queries, written in a custom language called QL, are stored in the official [CodeQL repository](https://github.com/github/codeql).
+Therefore, when new queries are developed and added to this repository, they will automatically become available to you.

-As **Actions** speak more than thousand words (pun intended), let's just go ahead and use it!
+However, actions speak louder than words (pun intended), so let's set up a workflow that performs code scanning with CodeQL.

 ### 2.1 - Add a CodeQL workflow

-In you repository, go again to **Actions > Setup new workflows**, scroll down to the **Security** Section until you see the **CodeQL Analysis** workflow and click on **Configure**:
+In your repository, navigate to **Actions**, then click **New workflow**.
+Scroll down to the **Security** section, find the **CodeQL Analysis** workflow, and click on **Configure**:

 ![Screenshot of the CodeQL Analysis workflow](images/004/configure_codeql_analysis.png)

-Let's examine the `.github/workflows/codeql.yml` file that is to be created and make some changes before we commit it.
+Examine the `.github/workflows/codeql.yml` file that is set to be created.
+Before committing it, let's understand and possibly modify some of its components.

-1. We have several triggers in the `on:`-section, and you already know the `push` and the `pull-request` trigger from previous workflows.
-However, the `schedule` trigger is new:
+1. The `on:` section defines several triggers.
+You're already familiar with the `push` and `pull_request` triggers from earlier workflows.
+The `schedule` trigger, however, might be new to you:

     ```yml
     on:
       push:
-        branches: [ "main" ]
+        branches: [ main ]
       pull_request:
-        branches: [ "main" ]
+        branches: [ main ]
       schedule:
         - cron: '23 18 * * 1'
     ```

-    As the name intends, this will trigger this workflow on a schedule, so recurringly at a specified time or interval.
-The `cron`-expression is a way to define the schedule in a human-readable way.
-In this case, it will run every Monday at 6:23 PM.
-You can read more about the syntax in the [GitHub Docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
+    As the name suggests, this trigger will initiate the workflow on a schedule, meaning it will execute at specified times or intervals.
+The `cron` expression defines this schedule in a format that's easy to understand.
+In this configuration, it's set to run every Monday at 6:23 PM.
+To gain a deeper understanding of the syntax, refer to the [GitHub Docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

-    Executing a Code-Scan once a week makes perfect sense, given that new queries might have been added to the CodeQL repositories which might show us vulnerabilities that were sleeping in our code.
+    Running a code scan once a week is advisable since new queries might have been added to the CodeQL repositories, potentially revealing vulnerabilities that were previously undetected in our code.

-    However, as this is a non-production application, and to save up on your precious Actions minutes, you can also just remove this trigger.

-2. In the `strategy` section, we have another `matrix` defined, a keyword you already know:
+2. The `strategy` section introduces another `matrix`, a concept you're already familiar with:

      ```yml
     strategy: